postlight/awesome-cms/CONTRIBUTING.md

 ### 1. [Create a new file][] in the [data folder](/data) named as follows:

 - Open source?
 Use the _lowercase_ filename `org#repo.toml`.
 - Closed source?
-Use the _lowercase_ product name, with dashes substituded for spaces `product-name.toml`.
+Use the _lowercase_ product name, with dashes substituted for spaces `product-name.toml`.

 ### 2. Fill out this template